Dear Mom and Dad,

 Please don’t blame yourself, or me.
 It will only make things worse.
 We did the best we could.
 You must believe this.
 If you don’t, we will all stay stuck, and that would be a tragedy.

 Take the love you have for me and put it into the rest of our family.
 Every time you want to hug me, grab one of them.
 Then it will be like I’m part of the hug.
 Give us a great big squeeze, and I promise, I’ll feel it all the way up in heaven.

 I hope you find peace in knowing I’m free in a way, I never was before.

 Up here, there is no addiction.
 There is only love.

 The kind of love that is greater than any of us will ever know, below.

-You might tell yourself that I am gone.
+You might tell yourself that I’m gone.
 But you’re wrong.
 I’m right here.

-We will never truly be parted from one another.
+We will never part from one another.
 For love breathes life EVEN in death.